Monolingual and Multilingual Misinformation Detection for Low-Resource Languages: A Comprehensive Survey: Monolingual and Multilingual LRL Datasets for Misinformation Detection

 \section{Monolingual and Multilingual LRL Datasets for Misinformation Detection}

-Following, we review existing datasets in the scope.
-These datasets were collected through citation tracking from referenced papers.
-Many multilingual datasets focus primarily within high-resource languages, such as PHEME (English, German) \cite{zubiaga2016analysing}, $Mr^2$ (English, Chinese) \cite{hu2023mr2}, and COVID-19-FAKES (English, Arabic) \cite{elhadad2021covid}.
-While these datasets are valuable, they are out of our scope.
-We focus on only datasets that contain at least one LRL in their multilingual composition.
-A summary of datasets is shown in Figure~\ref{tab:dataset}.
+Following, we review existing datasets in our scope, i.e., monolingual and multilingual LRL datasets.
+Specifically, these datasets were collected through citation tracking from referenced papers.
+A summary is provided in Table~\ref{tab:dataset}.

-A key challenge in existing datasets is their narrow focus on high-profile topics like political events \cite{amol2023politikweli} or COVID-19 \cite{li2020toward}, which limits models' adaptability across different domains.
-Another issue is the inconsistent reporting of annotation procedures.
-Datasets often come from two sources: human-annotated social media data or news from official or fact-checking websites.
-Human annotation protocols are often unclear, and fact-checking datasets may lack thorough verification, reducing overall quality and reliability.
+A key challenge of existing datasets is their narrow focus on high-profile topics \cite{amol2023politikweli,li2020toward}, which limits models' adaptability across different domains.
+Another issue is inconsistent reporting of annotation procedures.
+Datasets often come from two sources: 1) human-annotated social media data or 2) news from official or fact-checking websites.
+Human annotation protocols are often unclear, and fact-checking datasets may lack thorough verification.

-Additionally, datasets created through translation from high-resource languages face challenges with translation accuracy, as automatic systems often fail to preserve semantic and syntactic nuances, leading to misaligned linguistic features that affect dataset quality and downstream task performance.
+Additionally, datasets created through translation from high-resource languages face challenges with translation accuracy, as automatic systems often fail to preserve semantic and syntactic nuance, leading to misaligned linguistic features that affect dataset quality and downstream task performance.